SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Background

 In traditional control-flow graphs (CFGs), directed edges represent control-flow statements corresponding to conditional or loop branching, while vertices represent basic blocks, i.e., sequences of statements without branching.

-\citet{DR19} introduced \emph{Symbolic Control-Flow Graphs} (SCFGs) as a way to represent finer-grained statically-computable information on a procedure of interest.
+\citet{DR19} introduced \emph{Symbolic Control-Flow Graphs} (SCFGs) as a way to represent finer-grained statically computable information on a procedure of interest.
 While a vertex of a CFG is a block that may contain several statements (e.g., a sequence of assignments), a vertex of an SCFG is a \emph{symbolic state}, i.e., the representation of an individual statement.
-A directed edge connects two vertices of an SCFG if the corresponding statements can be executed in sequence, e.g., two assignments in a row, a for loop and the first statement of the body of the loop.
+A directed edge connects two vertices of an SCFG if the corresponding statements can be executed in sequence, e.g., two assignments in a row, a for loop, and the first statement of the body of the loop.

-These symbolic states encompass static information from the considered statements.
+These symbolic states encompass static information from the statements under consideration.
 First, to identify distinct statements or distinct occurrences of the same statement in the procedure of interest, each symbolic state is associated with a unique integer identifier, called a \emph{program point}.
 Given a statement $\progStmt$, we denote by $\progPt{\progStmt}$ its program point.
 Second, a symbolic state captures static information about the usage of variable and function symbols at the considered statement.
-The symbolic state associated with a program statement $\progStmt$ is a pair $\symbState = \tuple{\progPt{\progStmt}, m}$, where $m$ denotes a map from statement symbols to labels representing the usage of the symbols in the statement.
-For instance, an assignment \pyCode{x = y + f(z)} would be associated with a map $m$ such that $m(\pyCode{x}) = \quotes{changed}$, $m(\pyCode{y}) = m(\pyCode{z}) = \quotes{unchanged}$, and $m(\pyCode{f}) = \quotes{called}$.
+The symbolic state associated with a program statement $\progStmt$ is a pair $\symbState = \tuple{\progPt{\progStmt}, m}$, where $m$ denotes a map from statement symbols to labels representing the usage of the symbols in the statement, e.g., \pyCode{x = y + f(z)} would be associated with a map $m$ such that $m(\pyCode{x}) = \quotes{changed}$, $m(\pyCode{y}) = m(\pyCode{z}) = \quotes{unchanged}$, and $m(\pyCode{f}) = \quotes{called}$.